-- (1) Represents aggregate value of the closing market price of the Company's stock as of the date on which the options were exercised, less the exercise price. - (2) Values based on the difference between the closing market price of the Company's stock as of December 28, 1996 and the exercise price of the options.
+(1) Values based on the difference between the closing market price of the Company's stock as of December 26, 1998 (\$20.00) and the exercise price of the options.

-COMPENSATION COMMITTEE REPORT
+COMPENSATION COMMITTEE REPORT.
 The Compensation Committee of the Board of Directors has furnished the following report on executive compensation:

-During 1996, the Company maintained its compensation program in keeping with the direction of the Compensation Committee goals.
-Its compensation policies and plans are designed to align the financial interests of its officers and key executives with those of its shareholders.
+During 1998, the Company maintained its compensation program in accordance with the Compensation Committee goals which are designed to align the financial interests of its officers and key executives with those of its shareholders.
 The focus of the Committee has been to tie executive compensation to the creation of shareholder value, both short and long term

-The Committee believes executives should be rewarded for achieving Company objectives, such as return on investment in excess of the Company's cost of capital.
+The Committee believes executives should be rewarded for achieving Company objectives, with the major emphasis on providing a return on invested capital.
 By increasing the Company's return on investment, the value of the Company is dramatically increased, and each shareholder will benefit.
-With these objectives in mind, the Committee has determined that the following package of base salary, bonus and benefits will provide the best motivation for Company executives to meet the goal of increasing shareholder value.
+In addition, a major initiative for 1998 was profitable sales growth and other objectives tied to the Company's Performance 2002 initiative.
+The Committee has determined that the following combination of base salary, bonus and benefits will best motivate Company executives to achieve the Company's goals.

-BASE SALARIES.
-Annual base salaries are based on past and present corporate and individual performance, with reference to base salary data of peer group corporations so such salaries are generally competitive.
-The peer group used by the Company is the same as used in the peer group index.
+Base Salaries.
+Annual base salaries are based on past and present corporate and individual performance, with reference to base salary data of similar-sized corporations and industry competitors so such salaries are generally competitive in the market place.
+Salary comparisons with peer group companies are reviewed and analyzed to account for differences in size and business complexity among peer companies.

 The Committee has complete discretion in determining base salary amounts (including the grant and amount of any annual discretionary incentive payments or stock option awards), regardless of whether corporate or individual performance goals are achieved.
-The Committee exercised its complete discretion in setting base salaries for 1996.
+The Committee exercised its complete discretion in setting base salaries for 1998.

-Each year the Committee reviews, with the Chief Executive Officer, and approves, with such modifications as it may deem appropriate, an annual salary plan for the ensuing February 1 to January 31, based on current national survey data and performance judgments as to the past and expected future contributions of the individual officers.
+Each year the Committee reviews, with the Chief Executive Officer, and approves, with such modifications as it may deem appropriate, an annual salary adjustment target for executives for the ensuing February 1 to January 31, based on current available survey data, cost of living factors, and performance judgments as to the past and expected future contributions of the individual officers.

-INCENTIVE COMPENSATION.
-The Company relies to a large degree on annual discretionary incentive compensation to attract and retain Company officers and other key employees of outstanding abilities, and to motivate them to perform to the full extent of their abilities.
-Fiscal 1996 was the second year of the Company's new incentive compensation system which phases in an increased focus on Return on Investment (ROI).
+Incentive Compensation.
+The Company relies heavily on annual discretionary incentive compensation to attract and retain Company officers and other key employees of outstanding abilities, and to motivate them to perform to the full extent of their abilities.
+The Company's incentive compensation system in 1998 focused on Return on Investment (ROI).
 For Messrs.
-Ward, Glenn, and Harris, 1996 bonuses are based two-thirds on ROI and one-third on the profitability of their respective operations.
+Ward and Glenn, 1998 bonuses are based on the ROI of their respective operations, with adjustments to the bonus based on attainment of certain Company and Divisional goals.
+For Mr. Wright, bonus is based on the pretax operating profit of Shoffner Industries, Inc. (now known as Shoffner Industries, L.L.C.) which was the method utilized by Shoffner Industries prior to its acquisition by the Company in March of 1998.
 For Messrs.
-Currie and Secchia, incentive compensation is based two-thirds on ROI and one-third on the profitability of the Company as a whole.
+Currie and Secchia, incentive compensation is based entirely on the ROI of the Company as a whole.